Essential Oils to Enhance Movement

 Since your body is comprised of interconnected layers, movement benefits the following organ systems:

 Movement can help increase brain circulation, which helps calm inflammation and enhance mood.
-Research has found that exercise improved cardiorespiratory fitness, cerebral blood flow regulation, and memory function in people with mild cognitive impairment.
+Research has found that exercise improves cardiorespiratory fitness, cerebral blood flow regulation, and memory function in individuals with mild cognitive impairment.

 Research shows that exercise helps improve symptoms of attention-deficit disorder (ADHD).
-The study found exercise to enhance motivation for tasks requiring focused thought, increased energy, and reduced feelings of confusion, fatigue, and depression.
+The study found that exercise enhances motivation for tasks requiring focused thought, increased energy, and reduced feelings of confusion, fatigue, and depression.

-Similar research found that exercise reduced depressive symptoms and may boost mood by increasing a brain protein called BDNF that helps nerve fibers grow.
+Similar research has found that exercise reduces depressive symptoms and may boost mood by increasing a brain protein called BDNF, which helps nerve fibers grow.
 Walking, in particular, helps calm the mind due to the meditative repetition of steps.
 The left, right, left, right pattern helps lower stress and improve your mood.

-Meditative movement – like Qigong, tai chi, and some forms of yoga in which you pay close attention to your bodily sensations, position in space, and gut feelings (such as subtle changes in heart rate or breathing) as you move – has been shown to alleviate depressive symptoms.
+Meditative movement, such as Qigong, tai chi, and certain forms of yoga, in which you pay close attention to your bodily sensations, position in space, and gut feelings (such as subtle changes in heart rate or breathing) as you move, has been shown to alleviate depressive symptoms.
 Changing your posture, breathing, and rhythm can all change your brain, thereby reducing stress, depression, and anxiety, and leading to a feeling of well-being.

 Heart: Exercise improves your cardiovascular health, resulting in lower blood pressure, healthier cholesterol levels, and better blood sugar regulation.
-Research finds that exercise also promotes positive physiological changes, such as calming the sympathetic nervous system, strengthen muscles and encouraging the heart’s arteries to dilate more readily.
+Research finds that exercise also promotes positive physiological changes, such as calming the sympathetic nervous system, strengthening muscles, and encouraging the heart’s arteries to dilate more readily.

 Exercise improves your muscles’ ability to draw oxygen from the circulating blood.
 That reduces the need for the heart—a muscular organ itself—to work harder to pump more blood to the muscles.